-As we reflect on our ten years of Cali Roots, we wanted to bring awareness to one aspect of Cali Roots that tends to fly under the radar.
-Since 2016 when we initiated our nonprofit program, we have raised tens of thousands of dollars and brought awareness, education, and a community platform to some incredible nonprofit organizations.
+Since 2016 when we initiated our nonprofit program, Cali Roots has raised tens of thousands of dollars and brought awareness, education, and a community platform to some incredible nonprofit organizations.

 We require our nonprofits to be onsite with a booth space that has a creative activation that will draw people in so they can share more about their mission and educate attendees on how they can help make a difference.
 (No one will forget Save Our Shores’ cigarette butt in 2018!)

-Two years ago, we implemented a new method of supporting our chosen nonprofits, by pairing them with revenue-generating programs to raise money in addition to the awareness.
-Campers Care and Guest List Gives Back has raised over $10,000 for nonprofits.
-Our partnership with Reverb & their Rockin Refill Program has donated an additional $5,000.
+Three years ago, we implemented a new method of supporting our chosen nonprofits, by pairing them with revenue-generating programs to raise money in addition to the awareness.
+Campers Care and Guest List Gives Back has raised over $14,000 for nonprofits.
+Our partnership with Reverb & their Rockin Refill Program has donated an additional $10,000.
 Through our work with Love Hope Strength, we have gained 6 bone marrow matches!
 WOW!
-Our collaboration with RFFI has allowed us to plant almost 3,000 redwood seedlings in Northern California over the past three years, helping reforest areas in the Usal Forest.
+Our collaboration with RFFI has allowed us to plant almost 5,000 redwood seedlings in Northern California over the past four years, helping reforest areas in the Usal Forest.

-We are incredibly proud and humbled by the success of our work with nonprofits and 2019 was another milestone year for our program.
+We are incredibly proud and humbled by the success of our work with nonprofits and 2020 is shaping to be another milestone year for our program.
 Make sure to check out this year’s recipients on our website & onsite on NonProfit Row.